1 BRIMFUL OF ASHA (Cornershop)

 Still frustratingly waiting for the recognition that many feel they deserve, this is N-Tyce's third Top 20 single and their first since the start of the year.
 Possibly with less of a pop feel than its predecessor We Come To Party the girls are clearly one of the best R&B acts Britain has to offer, but for the moment it is All Saints who are grabbing all the awards and headlines.

 20 MAKE THE WORLD GO ROUND (Sandy B)

 A re-release for this single which first charted in May last year when it reached Number 35.
-The improved position this time round is thanks to more extensive club support, especially for the main mix which has been done by Deep Dish, the team responsible for turning the Rolling Stones' Saint Of Me into their best track for years.
+The improved position this time around is thanks to more extensive club support, especially for the main mix which has been done by Deep Dish, the team responsible for turning the Rolling Stones' Saint Of Me into their best track for years.

 21 IT'S RAINING MEN...
 THE SEQUEL (Martha Wash featuring RuPaul)